samurai-1117/4B-theadventure/README.md

  * Added loading

 ### Version 1.0
-Our initial realease only has 2 different outcomes for the ending, but later on we will add more endings and story lines!
+Our initial release only has 2 different outcomes for the ending, but later on we will add more endings and story lines!

 ## Credits
 * Joshua Dedios